declan93/Intro2linux/README.md

 We can now type `l` to run the above command.
 You can check what the command is by typing `type l`

 As you find commands or bash functions that you use a lot you can these to make working efficient - .

+### Some more usefule commands ###

+`ps`							              list your running processes `kill processID`				        stop a process (use ps to find processID) `top`						              	more detailed view of running processes `Ctrl-c`				            		terminate current job
+`w / who` 			              	show information on logged in users `tar -czf file.tar.gz files`		created a gzipped archive from files `tar -xzf file.tar.gz`			    extract files from a gzipped archive `wget http://address/file`		  download a file from the specified address `exit`							            log out of the current shell